mlr-archive/old-website/_posts/2015-10-01-Computational-Time-of-Predictive-Models-Comparison.md

 {% highlight text %}
 ## 877.9 Mb
 {% endhighlight %}
-Strangely caret still is slower a bit.
+Strangely *caret* still is a fair amount slower.
 It's not clear to us what happens here but one reason might also be that the `caret.fit` object contains also the complete training data.
-Note that for *caret* `train` always means parameter tuning as well - although it is not always clear which parameters and regions are taken into account.

 Finally we let *mlr* compute the model.